nate-lund/animal-architects/docs/05_model_review.md

     -   What are the different approaches to modeling bioturbation or how can the current models be classified?
     -   What are the limitations or what is the applicability of theses models?
 What is their purpose?
     -   What spatial and temporal scale do models operate on?
 Soil profile or landscape?
 Decade or millennium?
-2. Compile annotated equations and variablies used in modeling bioturbation.
+2. Compile annotated equations and variables used in modeling bioturbation.

 ### Model types

-There are a number of bioturbation models present in the literature.
-(Michel et al., 2022) provides a review of...
+There are two general approaches to modeling bioturbation in terrestrial and aquatic environments: anomalous mixing and normal mixing (Michel et al., 2022).
+Anomalous mixing models are applied to simulating the individual trajectory of sediment-particles, and they capture the discontinuous movement of particles in "jumps" between periods of waiting.
+Jump length and waiting time are bioturbator-specific stochastic variables with a variance and a mean that can be simulated by random walk models (Meysman et al., 2010 in Michel et al., 2022).
+Of interest to this review, if simulation time and the number of translocation events are sufficiently large, anomalous mixing models coincide with the diffusive model (Michel et al., 2022).
+Further, "If σ and τ are finite... the ratio σ2/(2τ) is the biodiffusion coefficient.
+If moreover the mean μ of the jump-length distribution is non-zero, wb=μ/τ" (Michel et al., 2022).

+> Sources to further look into: Meysman 2008: <https://doi.org/10.1016/j.gca.2008.04.023> Meysman 2010: <https://www.researchgate.net/publication/230736816_When_and_why_does_bioturbation_lead_to_diffusive_mixing> Marie 2007: <https://doi.org/10.1016/j.jembe.2006.10.052>

+Normal mixing is described by a diffusion-advection equation and, as soil development occurs over very long timescales, is the focus of this review.

 ### Models